 1264 (17th June)

-A daughter, Eleanor, was born to Eleanor and Edward.
+A daughter, Eleanor, was born to Eleanor of Castile and Prince Edward.

-A daughter, Joan, was born to Eleanor and Edward.
+A daughter, Joan, was born to Eleanor of Castile and Prince Edward.
 She only lived a few months.

 1265 (4th August)